ArthurWang010203/IMSA-3D-Printer-Management/README.md

   - Ctrl+O and Enter to save, Ctrl+X to exit
 * Run "sudo reboot"
 * To check the webpage is up, type "server_pi_ip_address:3000" in the url bar (i.e. 10.0.0.114:3000) (it can take a bit (~1min) for the pi to fully start up)
+* The webpage should currently look like the picture "printerBlankPage"

 Printer Pi Setup: